These Are Kamal Haasan's All Time Favourite Malayalam Films!

 Namukku Parkkan Munthiri Thoppukal, the Mohanlal-Padmarajan movie which has been considered as one of the classic love stories of Malayalam, has also found a place in Kamal Haasan's favourites list.

 Surprisingly, Kamal Haasan hasn't chosen even a single Malayalam film of 1990's and 2000's in his favourite films list.
-Instead, the multiple National Award-winner went on to chose the classic films of 1960's to 1980's in his favourite Malayalam films list.
+Instead, the multiple National Award-winner went on to choose the classic films of 1960's to 1980's in his favourite Malayalam films list.

 Kamal Haasan has enlisted his 22 films in various languages, among his 70 all-time favourite Indian films list.
 He has also picked several classic films from Tamil, Telugu, Kannada, Marathi, Bengali, and Hindi films, as well as a silent film, in his favourite list.